Let's take a look at the actions of metformin in each of the different organs.

 It does cause a reduction in fasting glucose and in postprandial glucose.

-So the PPAR-gamma molecule is a good molecule to inhibit, but
+So, the PPAR-gamma molecule is a good molecule to inhibit,

-that this may lead to an increase in heart failure.
+Now, we believe that this may lead to an increase in heart failure.